Mmmmari/Wotech-Team-2.3/README.md

 We are a team of aspiring IT specialists from Latvia :latvia: and Estonia :estonia:.

-We come from the field of physiotherapy, project management, engineering.
+We come from the field of physiotherapy, project management and engineering.